 - Will the props add a sensory dynamic to your Story Massage session?

 - Consider all or some of the sensory elements including movement, taste, sight, smell, sound and touch.

 - Above all, have fun trying out different items with massage stories and props.

 “One way to get the most out of life is to look upon it as an adventure.”
 William Feather, author.

 More about the Story Massage Programme

 The Story Massage Programme is based on ten simple massage strokes.
 It combines the benefits of positive touch with the fun and creativity of storytelling.
-For more information about training and resources for sharing the programme with people of all ages and abilities, please visit the website: Story Massage Programme.
+For more information about online training and resources for sharing the programme with people of all ages and abilities, please visit the website: Story Massage Programme.